 Reimbursement claims for Medicare Advantage or Medicare Part D prescription drug coverage may also be different than for Medicare Parts A and B. Third-party companies who sell Advantage and Part D plans don’t file claims directly to Medicare.

-Your best course of action is to contact the administrator of your Advantage or Part D plan and ask them how to go about submitting your claim.
+Your best course of action is to contact the administrator of your Advantage or Part D plan and ask them how to submit your claim.
 You may also contact a Medicare ombudsman who can help you with Medicare-related complaints, grievances, and information requests.

 How do I submit a claim to Medicare?

 When a claim is submitted to Medicare, it should come straight from the doctor or other provider of services.
-If for some reason they don’t submit the claim on your behalf, then you can call Medicare and submit it yourself.
+If they don’t submit the claim on your behalf, you can call Medicare and submit it yourself.
 You can also submit the claim online.

 What is the first step in submitting Medicare claims?

-The first step is the doctor or provider filing these claims for you.
-In the rare case that your doctor or provider doesn’t or refuses to, then your first step is to get a form to fill out and submit to Medicare.
+The first step is for the doctor or provider to file these claims for you.
+If your doctor or provider doesn’t or refuses to, then your first step is to get a form to fill out and submit to Medicare.

 How do I make an online Medicare claim?

-The claim itself cannot be submitted online.
+The claim itself can’t be submitted online.
 However, you can log in to your Medicare account and get a Medicare Summary Notice to help your claim.

 What form is used to send claims to Medicare?

-You will fill out and send in a Patient Request for Medical Payment form to the CMS in order to send a claim to Medicare.
+You will fill out and send in a Patient Request for Medical Payment form to the Centers for Medicare & Medicaid Services to send a claim to Medicare.